List of Moomin characters: Moominmamma

 Moominmamma (Muminmamman) – the mother of Moomintroll.
 She is very nurturing and calm.
 She is almost never without her handbag, which contains essentials like woolly socks, tummy powder, and bark.
 She makes bark boats every summer, and the first one goes to her favorite.

 Moominpappa

 Moominpappa (Muminpappan) – orphaned in his younger years, he is a somewhat restless soul who left the orphanage to venture out into the world in his youth, but has now settled down.
 His eagerness to try new things often sets a story in motion.
 He usually wears a black top-hat.
+In the 1990s animation Moominpappa writes his memoir.